2 min read

 James B. (Jamie) Wilson is the former* Commissioner, Treaty Relations Commission of Manitoba.
 He is passionate about the importance of treaty education for all Canadians and believes very strongly that recognition that treaties have shaped this country and that all Canadians need to acknowledge that we all have treaty people.
 We were honoured to have the opportunity to talk to the Commissioner about his work and his goals as Commissioner.

-I work as a liaison between First Nations, federal and provincial governments, and business to re-strengthen, rebuild and enhance the treaty relationship.
+I work as a liaison between First Nations, federal and provincial governments, and businesses to re-strengthen, rebuild and enhance the treaty relationship.
 We do this through education, facilitation and research.
 You hear the perspective of government and First Nations, well we are the third voice.
 We bring context to the dialogue with business.

 On a base level, it’s important because every Canadian has treaty rights.
 For example, if you own property in Winnipeg, you are exercising your treaty right – it goes back to Treaty 1 which was a manifestation of the Royal Proclamation which goes all the way back to the Magna Carta.
-It’s a right exercised by non-Aboriginal people on a daily basis – and is for the most part taken for granted.
+It’s a right exercised by non-Indigenous people on a daily basis – and is for the most part taken for granted.
 Canada would not exist as it is today without treaties.
-Aboriginal Peoples have had to argue and push for their rights for so long they are very acutely aware of their different rights.
+Indigenous Peoples have had to argue and push for their rights for so long that they are very acutely aware of their different rights.
 It is fundamentally important to understanding the country we live in.
 To me you can’t be a fully engaged citizen unless you acknowledge and understand that shared history – it’s part of our collective identity.

 I think they are synonymous.
 Self-government can be a bit of a loaded term but to me, treaties and self-government are all about First Nations removing themselves from dependency.
 I believe treaties were about self-reliance and creating mechanisms for self-reliance.
-People saw the treaties as a way to adapt, to create economic certainty for themselves which can be interpreted as “in order to govern themselves”.
+People saw the treaties as a way to adapt, to create economic certainty for themselves which can be interpreted as “in order to govern themselves.”

 We are actively engaged in implementing fourteen of the recommendations.
 The Truth and Reconciliation Commission recommendations have been a catalyst.
-A number of the recommendations deal directly with educating Canadians on First Nation issues and educating Canadians about residential schools.
+A number of the recommendations deal directly with educating Canadians on Indigenous issues and educating Canadians about residential schools.
 I strongly feel that you can’t teach students about residential schools without teaching them about treaties.
 You need to talk about the solutions and I think treaties were and are the model for how we can work together properly.

 Our education initiative is providing training for K – 12 teachers.
 The teachers receive two days of in-depth work that includes time with Elders, historians and legal experts on understanding treaties.
 We have trained over 1,000 teachers so far in over half the schools in Manitoba.
 We are very close to having full K-12 treaty education for every student in Manitoba.

 The cool part for me, as a former educator, is seeing the difference in the children.
 We started the treaty education program for children in grades five and we are now seeing young people coming out of those grades with a strong understanding of the treaty relationship, and of Canada.
-The hidden secret about treaty education is that it is not just about treaties but about relationships, it’s about peoples with very different world views figuring out ways to live peacefully together, creating enduring obligations towards each other to help each other in the future.
+The hidden secret about treaty education is that it is not just about treaties but about relationships, it’s about peoples with very different worldviews figuring out ways to live peacefully together, creating enduring obligations towards each other to help each other in the future.
 It is very rewarding to see young people exemplifying and living that relationship.